huylenguyen/homelab-doc/README.md

 However, note that installing Proxmox this way did not seem to have configured the initial logical volumes correctly - I only had a root and swap partition set up, and the data partition was missing from LVM.
 Not a big problem, since I have an additional SSD to run the VMs on.

+After the installation has finished, you can run post-install scripts from [here](https://tteck.github.io/Proxmox/).
+The recommended ones are Post Install, CPU Governor, and Dark Theme.

 ## **NAS**
 The steps to install **OpenMediaVault** as a VM are as follows: